Addiction Treatment for College Students in Texas

 - Ecstasy (MDMA) was abused by 4 percent of college students in Texas in the year leading up to the survey.

 Alcohol and marijuana are some of the most commonly abused substances by college students in Texas.
 Both of these substances can lead to consequences and impact brain development.
 Alcohol poisoning deaths in Texas were 5.4 per 1 million people between 2010 and 2012, the Centers for Disease Control and Prevention (CDC) publishes.
 The National Institute on Drug Abuse (NIDA) warns that around a third of those who currently use marijuana battle addiction to the drug.

-Study Drugs and College Students
+Study Drugs and Adderal Use in College